How to Travel Cheap: The Ultimate Guide to Exploring More for Less

 Stay Connected Without Paying Like a Tourist

 Local SIM cards are cheap, available at most airports on arrival, and a completely obvious choice that a surprising number of people still don't take.
-The alternative — paying your home carrier's international roaming rates — is paying a premium to do something worse.
+The alternative is paying your home carrier's international roaming rates, which is paying a premium to do something worse.
 WhatsApp and FaceTime over WiFi handle calls and messages when you're not using data.
 Between a local SIM and WiFi calling, you genuinely do not need an expensive international plan.

-Sometimes the smartest budget move is letting someone else do the logistics.
-A well-structured tour package that bundles flights, accommodation, and key activities can come out cheaper than booking everything separately while also saving you the hours you'd spend trying to figure it out yourself.
+Sometimes the smartest budget move is letting someone else handle the logistics.
+A well-structured tour package that bundles flights, accommodation, and key activities can come out cheaper than booking everything separately, while also saving you the hours you'd spend trying to figure it out yourself.
 We've seen travelers spend more money on a DIY trip simply because they didn't know where to look.

-TravelFika has put together packages across some of our favorite destinations — Thailand, Georgia, Greece, Malta, Vietnam, and more — specifically designed to make the most of your money without stripping out the experiences that make travel worth it.
-Switzerland, Italy, France, Scotland, the Maldives, Singapore — the range is wider than most people expect.
+TravelFika has put together packages across some of our favorite destinations, including Thailand, Georgia, Greece, Malta, Vietnam, and more, specifically designed to make the most of your money without stripping out the experiences that make travel worth it.
+Switzerland, Italy, France, Scotland, the Maldives, Singapore.
+The range is wider than most people expect.
 If you'd rather have a real human look at your dates, your budget, and your wishlist and come back with something smart, the TravelFika team does exactly that.
 Sometimes talking to someone who knows the destination saves you more than any algorithm can.

 What is the single cheapest country to visit?